KuyuCode/fundi/docs/howtos/injection.rst

 Injection
 *********

-You made a great trip to this page, we almost finished!

 Injection is the main purpose of this library.
 This is the process of making it all work and sound.

 Injection can be
-    Synchronous - performed by :code:`inject` function.
+    Synchronous — performed by :code:`inject` function.
     Supports only synchronous dependencies and dependants.
     If any dependency or dependant is asynchronous — use :code:`ainject` instead.

-    Asynchronous - performed by :code:`ainject` function.
+    Asynchronous — performed by :code:`ainject` function.
     Supports both async and sync dependencies and dependants.
     **FunDI handles both sync and async dependencies transparently, even if they’re mixed.**

+      Note that synchronous dependencies would not be called in a thread.
+      So it is safe to do event-loop related stuff in synchronous dependencies.

 Example of synchronous injection: